BingX Review 2026

 | VIP 4 | $10,000,000+ | 0.02% | 0.04% | 0.012% | 0.030% |

-At VIP 1, my spot fees dropped 20%.
-That is meaningful if you trade a few thousand dollars per week.
+At VIP 1, spot fees drop 20% — meaningful for traders turning over a few thousand dollars per week.
 VIP 2 and above require serious volume that most retail traders will not reach.

 Deposit Costs